Prime Minister Reposes Confidence In Youths Talent To Project Real Image Of Pakistan - UrduPoint

 Addressing the first National Amateur Short Film Festival Awards (NASFF) ceremony here at the Pak-China Friendship Center, the prime minister stressed upon the young film makers to concentrate upon production of original stuff as the world always bought the contents based upon reality.

-"Those following the downtrodden path never excel in their fields," he said adding, the new starters in the film making must explore the vast variety and diversity of climate, culture and civilization of the motherland.
+The prime minister urged the youth to explore new avenues in different fields of life and try something new instead of copying ' the trodden path', adding the new starters in the film making must explore the vast variety and rich diversity of climate, culture and civilization of the motherland.

 The event was held under the patronage of Ministry of Information and Broadcasting in association with Inter Services Public Relations (ISPR) to give awards to three winners each in different categories of short films.